SELab-2/UGent-5/backend/README.md

 #### Run the web server:

-> Note: For local development, an SSL-certificate is needed to interact with the
-> CAS-server of UGent.
-Install [mkcert](https://github.com/FiloSottile/mkcert)
-> and run
-> ```sh
-> mkdir local-cert
-> mkcert -key-file local-cert/localhost-key.pem -cert-file local-cert/localhost.pem localhost
-> ```

 ```sh
 ./run.sh
 ```

-It will start a local development server on port `8080`
+This will start a local development server on port `5173`

 ## The API